Retrieval-Augmented Test Generation: How Far Are We?: Methodology

 \subsubsection{Prompting LLMs:}

-We task an LLM with generating unit test cases for each API to ensure maximum coverage of its functionality.
+We task an LLM to generate unit test cases for each API to ensure maximum coverage of its functionality.
 Additionally, we require generating new tests only if they cover new lines, allowing the model to determine the number of test cases needed autonomously.
-The generated test suite must utilize the \texttt{unittest} library and include all necessary imports and main functions to ensure the code is directly executable.
-Figure~\ref{lst:zeroshot_prompt} illustrates the prompt used for zero-shot prompting.
+The generated test suite must utilize the \emph{unittest} library and include all necessary imports and main functions to ensure the code is directly executable.